ecayar/Gap_Task_Project_GandhiLab/README.md

 4. Click "Save and upload" to save the file

-and use the following codes to reproduce our sample figures:
+## Use the following codes to reproduce our sample figures:
 ###### [Fig1b_code.m](Fig1b_code.m)
 ###### [Fig2a_code.m](Fig2a_code.m)
 ###### [Fig2b_and_d_code.m](Fig2b_and_d_code.m)